-Once you are ready to be moved to your room, you will be transported in your bed to the Post-Surgical Unit (PSU).
+Once you are ready to be moved to your room, you will be transported in your bed the post surgical unit.
 Your vital signs will be closely monitored for the first hour or two.
-Most of your discomfort will begin within the first 24 hours following surgery, so during this time our associates will also monitor your pain closely and work with you to help you stay as comfortable as possible.
+Most of your discomfort will begin within the first 24 hours following surgery, so during this time our staff will also monitor your pain closely and work with you to help you stay as comfortable as possible.
 Immediately after your surgery, it is very important that you begin your ankle pumps (with reminders from your coach) to prevent blood clots in your legs and to start using your incentive spirometer (with reminders from your coach) to prevent post-operative respiratory problems.
 Your nurse will go over these instructions with you as soon as you are awake enough to understand.

 - Limit your visitors until the day following your surgery.
-It is important to rest for now. - Your nurse will periodically check your neurovascular status (circulation and sensation) and apply cold therapy to your incision.
+It is important to rest for now. - Your nurse will periodically check your neurovascular status (circulation and sensation) and apply ice to your incision. - A yellow "FALL RISK" bracelet will be placed on your wrist next to your patient bracelet.